Skip site navigation (1)Skip section navigation (2)

 The disk or partition image to read, whose format is given with

-split into multiple segments.
-If only one image file is given,
+into multiple segments.
+If only one image file is given, and its

-ending in '.001'), subsequent image segments will be included
+'.001'), subsequent image segments will be included automatically.

 -d data_unit